BolunThompson/notes-2/Colleges to Apply To.md

 	ED I : Cornell if I like the school, otherwise it doesn't matter
-			TODO: Ask on /r/chanceme if my odds are good enough to hedge And/or look at mom's supposed convo with a guidance counselor about if my oods are good for caltech, mit,, ucb I would be hedging my bets -- probably worth it, i don't think my odds at caltech/mit/stanford are good enough to not hedge Cornell is a very good school
+			TODO: Ask on /r/chanceme if my odds are good enough to hedge And/or look at mom's supposed convo with a guidance counselor about if my oods are good for caltech, mit,, ucb Ig maybe I should just follow my parents' advice and not -- idk also I would be hedging my bets -- probably worth it, i don't think my odds at caltech/mit/stanford are good enough to not hedge Cornell is a very good school
 		EA: GT, UVA? (don't say whether they provide a bonus),